Nordic Mobile Telephone: History

+Legacy and Influence

+NMT (Nordic Mobile Telephony) not only pioneered mobile communications across the Nordic region, but also laid the groundwork for modern mobile network technology worldwide.
+Its open standard allowed manufacturers to innovate rapidly, leading to a competitive market and accelerating mobile adoption across Europe and Asia.
+Critically, NMT’s success and design principles directly influenced the development of the GSM (Global System for Mobile Communications) standard, which would soon become the world’s most widely used mobile technology.
+The European telecommunications community applied lessons from NMT—such as open interfaces and scalable coverage—to the development of GSM, which debuted commercially in 1991 and rapidly expanded to cover hundreds of countries.
+According to technology analysts, the far-reaching coverage of NMT’s 450 MHz band set benchmarks for mobile reach in remote and rural areas, influencing not only GSM but also the later rollout of LTE and 5G networks.
+Today, NMT’s legacy is evident in the seamless connectivity, international roaming, and user-focused features we expect from mobile networks—making it a true milestone in the evolution of wireless technology.

 Technology

 The cell sizes in an NMT network range from 2 km to 30 km.
 With smaller ranges the network can service more simultaneous callers; for example in a city the range can be kept short for better service.
 NMT used full duplex transmission, allowing for simultaneous receiving and transmission of voice.
 Car phone versions of NMT used transmission power of up to 15 watt (NMT-450) and 6 watt (NMT-900), handsets up to 1 watt.
 NMT had automatic switching (dialing) and handover of the call built into the standard from the beginning, which was not the case with most preceding car phone services, such as the Finnish ARP.
 Additionally, the NMT standard specified billing as well as national and international roaming.

 Signaling

 NMT voice channel is transmitted with FM (Frequency Modulation) and NMT signaling transfer speeds vary between 600 and 1,200 bits per second, using FFSK (Fast Frequency Shift Keying) modulation.
 Signaling between the base station and the mobile station was implemented using the same RF channel that was used for audio, and using the 1,200 bit/s FFSK modem.
 This caused the periodic short noise bursts, e.g. during handover, that were uniquely characteristic to NMT sound.